jdittrich/Office-QDA-TagTree/index.md

 …Qualitative Data Analysis is not easy.
 And if you don't want to spend a large amount of money, you are back to very basic methods when you code your data.
 Many people use word processors for analysis as a wide spread and affordable alternative.

-QDA Tag tree builds on that and enhances [LibreOffice Writer](http://www.libreoffice.org/), a free word processor with a sidebar that allows you to view all your codes (also called *tags* here, since they are written as *#hashtags*).
+QDA Tag tree builds on that and enhances [LibreOffice Writer](http://www.libreoffice.org/) (a free word processor): It adds a sidebar that allows you to view all your codes (also called *tags* here, since they are written as *#hashtags*).

 ![Screenshot of the extension; shows LibreOffice comments and a tree view](http://i.imgur.com/7k9Meb6.png)